Eyesight is one of your most – if not your most – cherished senses. If you have good eyesight, it’s hard to imagine life without it.

-The blue LED light in digital screens and artificial lighting can be especially risky if you’re exposed to it after sunset or before sunrise.
+The LED light in digital screens and artificial lighting can be especially risky if you’re exposed to it after sunset or before sunrise.
 At these times it can disrupt your natural body rhythms and inhibit the production of melatonin, your sleep hormone.

 Eye doctors are increasingly seeing a condition called computer vision syndrome (CVS) in both adults and children.
 This condition is characterized by eye strain, headaches, burning and tired eyes as well as fatigue-related discomfort.

 People tend to blink less when looking at screens, and this can lead to dry eyes due to the loss of the protective thin layer of liquid on the surface of the eye.
 This can compound the symptoms of CVS.

 High-energy light is also thought to contribute to CVS.